tomas-fryza/avr-course/lab8-project/README.md

 ### Topics 2023/24

-*New topics will be presented one week before the project starts.*

 **Smart plant watering system and data logger**
 *Max 3 groups.*
 Propose and develop an intelligent plant watering system using soil moisture sensors, temperature sensors, a relay, and a Microcontroller Unit (MCU).
 The project should aim to automate the plant watering process based on soil moisture conditions, provide visual feedback, record and export data logs, and, optionally, incorporate a notification feature for relevant updates.